brunomuratore/AxiomMind/README.md

 AxiomBot connects itself as a client in the game.
 But the algorithm to calculate the hints run in the server.

-Since Donald Knuth's classic algorithm would not be able to handle 8 positions with 8 colors, we moved to a genetic implementation inspired on [Mike Gold's genetic algorithm](http://www.c-sharpcorner.com/article/mastermind-computer-player-using-genetic-algorithms-in-C-Sharp/) that needed improvements and tunning to work well against 8 positions and 8 colors.
+Since Donald Knuth's classic algorithm would not be able to handle 8 positions with 8 colors, a genetic algorithm implementation was chosen.

-It works by starting with an initial guess, and then based on previous results, mutations are applied on the previous guess, and for each mutation (2000 for each hint) we determine a score for it based on past results, and suggests the mutation with maximum score for the player.
+It works by starting with an initial guess, and then based on previous results, mutations are applied on the previous guess, and for each mutation (2000 for each hint) it determines a score for it based on past results, and suggests the mutation with maximum score for the player.

 Usually it takes 8\~20 (avg: 14) rounds for the bot correctly guess the code.
 It is good for finding 6\~7 exact matches, but it is not so good on finding the final code.
-The next improvement would be change the current algorithm for when we have enough good guesses (6 and 7 exact matches) to use a more naive solution instead of genetics, since the code can already be computed.
+The next improvement would be change the current algorithm for when we have enough good guesses (6 and 7 exact matches) to use a more naive solution instead of keep mutating.